Last Updated on January 12, 2023

 find a workout you love:

-Now, these last two items are things that I’m really working on this year.
+Now, these last two items are wellness practices I am still working on.

 I’ve yet to really find a workout that I love.
 I’ve tried spin class a few times, and I only really like it when it’s music I LOVE.
 Which means I’m only going when they play musical theatre songs….